minprog/app-studio/20 iOS/10 Unit 1/unit.md

 # Getting started with app development

-Please first download the [files](https://developer.apple.com/sample-code/swift/downloads/AppDevelopmentSwift4-Student.zip) required to complete the exercises.
+If you missed the installation instructions, there are still [there](/installation/ios)!

+In the weeks ahead, you will work through the book App Development with Swift, which you can get in the Apple Book Store.
+Books should be available on your Mac or on your iPad.
+Make sure you are using the latest version of the book (Swift 4 edition).
+Please first download the [files](https://developer.apple.com/sample-code/swift/downloads/AppDevelopmentSwift4-Student.zip) required to complete the exercises!

 ## Language exercises